-Specifically designed for adolescents and young adults who have experienced an acquired brain injury.
-Emphasis is on age appropriate treatment, education, peer support, outings, family and sibling support, neuropsychological interventions and return to school.
+This program is specifically designed for adolescents and young adults who have experienced an acquired brain injury.
+Emphasis is on age-appropriate treatment, education, peer support, outings, family and sibling support, neuropsychological interventions and return to school.

 Center For Diagnostic Evaluations

-An evaluation for people who are in need of an assessment of their functional capabilities for legal reasons or for more complex problems that need coordination of care.
-Each evaluation is individualized based on the need of the client and or their representative.
+The Center provides evaluations for people needing an assessment of their functional capabilities for legal reasons or to coordinate care for people with more complex problems.
+Each evaluation is individualized based on the need of the client and/or their representative.

-Some individuals who sustain a head injury may have symptoms of dizziness and imbalance.
-The vestibular therapy program at Shepherd Pathways is designed to provide services for individuals with complaints of dizziness and imbalance related to the interruption of the vestibular system (inner ear.)
-The therapy is provided by a physical therapist with emphasis on reducing the symptoms of dizziness and improving balance and walking to help the person achieve their maximum level of independence.
+This program offers evaluations for individuals who sustain a head injury and display symptoms of dizziness and imbalance related to the interruption of the vestibular system (inner ear).
+A physical therapist provides treatment to reduce the symptoms of dizziness and improve balance and walking.
+This treatment helps the person achieve their maximum level of independence.

-Shepherd Center has developed a specialized Swallowing (Dysphagia) Program to meet the needs of people who have mild to complex swallowing problems.
-Swallowing problems may be the result of neurological injury/disease or direct trauma to the swallowing mechanism.
+The specialized Swallowing (Dysphagia) Program meets the needs of people who have mild to complex swallowing problems.
+Neurological injury/disease or direct trauma to the swallowing mechanism may cause swallowing problems.